-One of the first and most simplest of things we can do to bring the focus back into our bodies is to breathe.
+One of the first, and most simplest of things we can do to bring focus back into our bodies is to breath.

 Breath in for a count of 4 seconds.
 Hold for a count of 2.
 Breath out for a count of 4.